About Business Lismore

 Director/Business Consultant at Intelligent Directions

-has a real passion for business, instilled in me from an early age, while growing up in the heart of a family business.
+I have a real passion for business, instilled in me from an early age, while growing up in the heart of a family business.
 Being part of a family in business means you are totally immersed in its culture – this is not a job your parents do that finishes at 5pm, it doesn’t take holidays – it’s always on.

 Board Member